sunilbittu/aboosto-login-portal/API_INTEGRATION.md

 # API Integration Guide

-This document explains how to connect the Aboosto authentication system to your backend API at `http://123.176.35.22:8081`.
+This document explains how to connect the Aboosto authentication system to your backend API.
+The frontend reads the API base URL from the `VITE_API_BASE_URL` environment variable.
+During local development the default target is the upstream backend at `http://123.176.35.22:8082/api`, while production builds fall back to the bundled Express proxy at `/api` (unless you open the build from `localhost`, in which case the upstream backend is used automatically).

 ## Authentication Endpoints